 Above is a picture of the traditional head wrap.
 My maternal grandmother made this piece.
 I was told that when you are married you either wear one siv ceeb or none at all.

-This traditional xauv consist of 3 separate silver rings.
+This traditional xauv consists of 3 separate silver rings.

 I love the reverse applique and I rarely find paj ntaub mos like this anymore.
 Now it’s cut a lot larger and in my opinion not as pretty but to each their own.
 I never advanced to reverse applique so I can’t really complain